-Add your name to the Balsall Heath Covid-19 Mutual Aid volunteer database
+Join the Balsall Heath Covid-19 Mutual Aid group

-By adding your name, the group have a clear idea of who is able to volunteer to support others at this point.
+By adding your name to the database of volunteers, the group have a clear idea of who is able to volunteer to support others at this point.
 By sharing your details, you are not committing to taking on a role, but members of the group may contact you to ask if you are able to get involved.

 - Arranging delivery of food/prescriptions to people’s homes

 - Chatting to people who may be feeling worried or lonely

 - Connecting people with other local resources and services